StarrieW/GoogleDataAnalytics_Capstone/README.md

 >Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ## **2. Problems**
-I will address key Business Questions by following the 6 Steps of the Data Analysis Process, which includes Asking pertinent questions, Preparing and Processing data, conducting thorough Analysis, Sharing valuable insights, and taking Actionable steps.
+Key Business Questions can be addressed by following the 6 Steps of the Data Analysis Process which includes: Asking pertinent questions, Preparing and Processing data, conducting thorough Analysis, Sharing valuable insights, and taking Actionable steps.

 ### <ins>2.1 Step 1 of Data Analysis Process: Ask</ins>
 The following three Business Questions will guide the future marketing program: